Cycle Syncing 101: What It Is And How to Start

 Pick one area to sync first (food, movement, or mood)

 Keep it flexible.
-You’re not failing if you skip a phase—you’re human.
+You’re not failing if you skip a phase

-Cycle syncing isn’t about perfection.
-It’s about working with your body, not bulldozing through it.
+Cycle syncing is about working with your body, not bulldozing through everything.
 You don’t need to do everything at once.
 You don’t need to have a perfect cycle.
-You just need to start listening.
+Just start listening.